rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 license has moral and ethical implications that you may or may not agree with, so please read it before making use of this project.

-In the last two months Bevy Retro has gained a few new features, the biggest of which being an integration with the [RAUI]  UI library ( also featured in this newsletter ), allowing you to design fully-fledged user interface for Bevy Retro games.
+In the last two months, Bevy Retro has gained a few new features, the biggest of which is an integration with the [RAUI]  UI library ( also featured in this newsletter ), allowing you to design a fully-fledged user interface for Bevy Retro games.
 Additional features added were:

 - A simple sound playing API